 [7] Adjusting Child Support for Another Qualified Child

 A qualified child is one who: (1) lives with the parent; (2) is a dependent of the parent; (3) is not the subject of the support determination; and (4) the child support paid for such child has not been deducted from the gross income calculation for the child support guidelines.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(d)(1).
 If these criteria are met a parent can claim the qualified child deduction in the establishment of an initial award or to defend against a modification.
 The child support calculation for this deduction, computes the child support for all children, including those whose support is being determined, by only using the income of the parent with the qualifying child.
-The amount of support calculated for the children whose support is being determined is then subtracted from the support calculated for all children to arrive at the qualified child care deduction.
+The amount of support calculated for the children whose support is being determined is then subtracted from the support calculated for all children to arrive at the qualified childcare deduction.
 Essentially this deduction gives the parent the benefit of child support for other children he or she may have, either as an amount to be deducted from gross income or as this deduction.

 #Comment Begins